magento/architecture/design-documents/api-clean-up/2.5/api-candidates.md

 # Manually created extension attributes

 Even though extension attributes PHP classes/interfaces were not supposed to be created manually, we have several such occurrences.
-It is preferable to remove these classes/interfaces because they block extensibility of the parent interfaces.
+It is preferable to remove these classes/interfaces because they block extensibility of the base interfaces.
 Motivation for having these overrides should be analyzed in each case separately.
 For example, `inventory/InventoryApi/Api/Data/StockExtension.php` was overridden to resolve incorrect code generation during Magento installation (Valerii Naida can provide more details).

 1. inventory/InventoryApi/Api/Data/StockExtension.php